amysujunglee/copyright-year-update/README.md

 ## Steps
 - Select the item
-- Create a function to display only year
+- Create a function to display only the current year